ephemeralrogue/lvnatic.debian/.github/README.md

 - install_code.yaml
 - install_docker.yaml
 - install_gh.yaml
+- install_kdeconfigsddm.yaml
 - install_kubectl.yaml
 - install_kvantum.yaml
 - install_minikube.yaml
 - install_protonvpn.yaml
 - install_warp.yaml

-to install VS Code, Docker, GitHub CLI, kubectl, Kvantum Manager (for Debian Trixie), Minikube, ProtonVPN, and Warp Terminal, respectively. note that kubectl will be installed as part of the Minikube playbook. in addtion, the following playbook can be run on its own:
+to install VS Code, Docker, GitHub CLI, `kde-config-sddm` (for Debian Trixie), kubectl, Kvantum Manager (for Debian Trixie), Minikube, ProtonVPN, and Warp Terminal, respectively. note that kubectl will be installed as part of the Minikube playbook. in addtion, the following playbooks can be run on their own:

 - git_config.yaml
 - load_apt_keys.yaml